 Moreover, to achieve effortless productivity, you’ll have to sustain a certain pace.
 Don’t exhaust yourself and consume all your resources at the beginning of a process, but distribute them evenly during its duration and make sure to store your energy for the entire period.
 To come up with a pace, try out different scenarios.
 For example, if you’re a writer, make it a plan to write 300 words everyday for a certain number of days.

-If you’ve ever struggled with becoming more productive, enhancing your efforts, or adopting a winning mentality, Effortless is the book for you.
-Not only will it get you in the right state of mind, or the Effortless State, but it will also shed some light on the right practices that you can adopt right away to target your efforts better.
-Moreover, the book delves into the subject of failed attempts and mistakes in a working process, which you can learn how to embrace and use in your future trials.
+If you’ve ever struggled with becoming more productive or adopting a winning mentality, Effortless is the book for you.
+Not only will it get you in the right state of mind, it will also shed some light on practices you can adopt right away to better target your efforts.
+The book also delves into failed attempts and mistakes and how we can learn from them.

 Who would I recommend the Effortless summary to?